 Nominations are accepted the following categories of recognition:

-Outstanding Young Alumni – one up and coming alumni graduate of the past decade is recognized as making notable career or community impact.
+Outstanding Young Alumni – one graduate of the past decade with notable career or community impact.

-Outstanding Service Award is given to one individual who has made a significant contribution of time and talent to MSUM.
+Outstanding Service Award - recipients have given a significant contribution of time and talent to MSUM.

-To nominate an MSUM alumnus for a 2015 Distinguished Alumni Award, please complete the online form here.
-For more information feel free to email firstname.lastname@example.org or call 218.477.2143.
+To nominate an MSUM alumnus for a Distinguished Alumni Award, please complete the online form.
+For more information feel free to email email@example.com or call 218.477.2143.

 Minnesota State University Moorhead recognizes outstanding alumni at the Distinguished Alumni & Outstanding Service Celebration Friday, Sept.
 26th 2014 at the Comstock Memorial Union Ballroom.